 When I went into labour for the first time I was kept in hospital.
 I didn’t get a chance to use my own birthing ball, but the hospital did provide me with a smaller one.
 I noticed the difference between the sizing and didn’t find this one as comfortable to sit on.

 Most of my second labour was spent at home and I sat on my ball for the whole time.
 I felt more comfortable sitting up during labour than lying on a bed.
 Also sitting upright encourages the baby to descend into the pelvis and the pelvic muscles to open ready for delivery.
 My second labour was much shorter than my first and I did spend most of it sat on my birthing ball.

 - rocking your pelvis side to side

 - moving your hips in a figure of eight

 - rotating your hips clockwise and then anticlockwise

 - kneeling on the floor and leaning over your ball then rocking forward and backward

 Postnatal Birthing Ball

 After I had my first baby I found some new uses for my ball.
 It was still really comfy to sit on after a very long labour and made a different place to sit for breastfeeding.
 I also had a guide of postnatal exercises that were designed to help your body to heal after giving birth.
 But the best use we found for it was to soothe our first baby during ‘witching hour’ at that time when nothing you do calms them down.
 I would gently bounce him on the ball and rock him until he stopped crying.
 It worked miracles when nothing else would!

 I am really pleased with my birthing ball.
 It was great to sit on during pregnancy and did help with my posture and backache.
-I think it helped my second labour to progress quickly – almost too quickly!
+I also think it helped my second labour to progress quickly – almost too quickly!
 It is definitely a good investment if you’re pregnant, for labour and for postpartum exercise.